lWarwolfl/portfonext/README.md

 - Email: sinakheiri.dev@gmail.com

 Feel free to open an issue on GitHub if you encounter any problems or have suggestions for improvement.

+## Special Thanks

+A heartfelt thanks to Studio Freight, the creators of [Lenis](https://lenis.darkroom.engineering/), for their outstanding work.
+Utilizing their WebGL particle effect and smooth scrolling functionality has significantly improved the Portfonext user experience.

 Happy coding!